dat3Cph/material/docs/deepdive-2/exercises/tmdb_exercise.md

 Add a new class `MovieService` with the following methods:

+- Refactor your from above, so you can fetch the movie data from the API by `id` and return a `MovieDTO` object.
+Call the method `getMovieById` and make sure it returns a `MovieDTO` object.

-- `getByRating` that can take a rating or similar as a parameter and return all movies with that rating or lower or if you prefer, use the quality rating and find all movies with a specific rating e.g 8.5 and higher.
+- `getByRating` that can take a rating/voting or similar as a parameter and return all movies with that rating between a lower and upper rating.
+Find all movies with a specific rating betwee 8.5 and 9.0.
 You will need to return the movies in a List of MovieDTOs.
+You might need to consult chatGPT for the best way to do this.
+Also notice, that the resulting json might contain many pages of movies.
+You can use the `page` parameter to navigate through the pages.
+You can also use the `vote_average.gte` and `vote_average.lte` parameters to filter the results.
+This endpoint will get you there: [https://developer.themoviedb.org/reference/discover-movie](https://developer.themoviedb.org/reference/discover-movie)

 - `getSortedByReleaseDate` that takes a query string and returns all movies sorted by release date descending.
+You will need to return the movies in a List of MovieDTOs.
+And then use a Java stream to sort the movies by release date.

 - Write unit/integration tests for the `MovieService` where you search for the following titles tests the result agains the expected out result.
 Make a strategy for how to test the methods in the MovieService class: